 Why you should consider a flexible Sydney waste agreement

-So much of modern business, particularly the IT sector is moving to a monthly subscription model for delivery of services (known as SAAS or “software as a service” in the world of IT).
+So much of modern business, particularly the IT sector is moving to a monthly subscription model for the delivery of services (known as SAAS or “software as a service” in the world of IT).
 This disruptive trend is affecting nearly all established industries from Uber in Taxis to Airbnb in the vacation/overnight stay market.

-What these new entrants are proving is that large companies, as well as small businesses and consumers, can receive much greater value, as well as better service and lower costs by procuring services on a flexible month to month basis.
+What these new entrants are proving is that large companies, as well as small businesses and consumers, can receive much greater value, as well as better service and lower costs by procuring services on a flexible month-to-month basis.

 You can read an introduction to Waster’s approach to delivering online garbage collection in our blog covering the subject.

 You can also see articles on the benefits of an online model in our rubbish removal Perth blog post or here at waste bins in Sydney.

 Benefits of flexibility

 The benefits for your business of moving to a flexible month-to-month waste supply basis are numerous.
 They include the following:

 A. Incentive for the supplier to pay attention to rising costs.
 When a customer can leave a contract by supplying 30 days’ notice, there is a clear incentive for a Sydney waste company to keep a close eye on their pricing structure and value offered to customers.
 Prices rising above the market are a sure way to risk the loyalty of your existing customers.
 The waste industry has seen twice-annual price rises in recent years by numerous operators.
 This would not be sustainable under a flexible contract basis.

 B. No incentive to push through hidden costs in the small print.
 When a contract can be cancelled at any time, there is no incentive for a waste company to push through small costs such as site fees, rentals, delivery charges, admin fees, environmental fees or any other unexpected charge.
 These charges are only possible when a customer is locked into a long-term contract.